databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

 ###  Complications

- - Jinga allows the user to change the delimiters for the templates from the default `{{ }}` to anything else.
+ - Jinja allows the user to change the delimiters for the templates from the default `{{ }}` to anything else.
 Hence lexical tricks are used such that we can still use an ANTLR based lexer as the basis of the preprocessor.
  - In many cases the templates will be used in place of say, _expressions_, and therefore we can just accept a special token: `NINJAEXPR: 'Jinga_' [0-9]+ ;`.